-An ancient site which dates back more than 6,000 years hides SECRET messages only visible at night.
+An ancient site that dates back more than 6,000 years hides secret messages only visible at night.
 “During the fieldwork, it became apparent that the rock art was far more extensive than had been thought…” said experts.

 Monuments around the world have proven to be far more mysterious than we’ve ever imagined.

 This is the case of an ancient British religious site dating back thousands of years which contain secret messages that are only visible at night.

 The discovery suggests that thousands of years ago, someone left behind intricate messages on the rock, specifically designed to be only visible in the darkness.

 While researching the ancient archaeological site which lies on Hendraburnick Down, near Davidstow, archaeologists led by Dr. Andy Jones of the Cornwall Archaeological Unit discovered around 105 engravings on an axe-shaped stone called a “quoit”.

 “The site appears to have become the focus for the smashing of quartz blocks, as well as for the deposition of mostly fragmented artifacts.
 Two samples were submitted for radiocarbon dating which produced Late Neolithic and the Early Bronze Age determinations.”